-in the 18th century, a specific relation between governmentality and economy appears and,, which can appear, at a first sight, seems to be contradictory.
-On the one hand, discipline and regulation aiming at fostering life, or, better, at reproducing the population of a certain nation and, on the other hand, a struggle for spaces of free economic exchange from the power of the state.
-It seems, in other words, that the concept of nation and of belonging to the nation requires an economic logic of exception, from sovereignty, to be fostered: a corpus of ideals of freedom to sustain a population subjugated to the ideals of nationalism and the reproduction of the nation.
+Across the 18th century, a specific relation between governmentality and economy appears to be contradictory: on the one hand, discipline and regulation aiming at fostering life, or better, at reproducing the population of a certain nation and, on the other hand, a struggle for spaces of free economic exchange from the power of the state.
+It seems, in other words, that the concept of nation and of belonging to the nation requires an economic logic of exception, from sovereignty, to be fostered - a corpus of ideals of freedom to sustain a population subjugated to the ideals of nationalism and the reproduction of the nation.

-In the medieval past, the market, according to Foucault, was a space of justice, that means that its factors, like prices and values, had to be justified and legitimated by the governmentality, i.e. the former regime of "truth".
-With the liberal theories the governments start to find their legitimation through the market itself at the end of the 18th Century.
-The validation or the falsification of a "good" government finds its values in the space of the "natural"market and its "natural" development.
+In the medieval past the market, according to Foucault, was a space of justice, that means that its factors, like prices and values, had to be justified and legitimated by the governmentality, meaning the former regime of "truth".
+With liberal theories governments start to find their legitimation through the market itself at the end of the 18th Century.
+The validation or the falsification of a "good" government finds its values in the space of "natural"market and its "natural" development.
 The political economy transforms governmentality into a minimal raison d'Etàt or frugal governments.
 The conceptual tool that makes the limitations of the governments a legitimate phenomenon was utilitarianism, to the point that Foucault decides to end the lecture of January 17th 1979, by defining a "phenomenical republic of interests where the utility of the government is based on its capacity to grant a free economical exchange".
-12 reinforced, by the national frameworks and the national processes of subjectification.
-Although it is known that, despite the dream of a European free market space, two World Wars took place in the same territories only a Century later the raising of naturalism/liberalism.
-But that the specific shifting from the parliamentarian experiences of Europe in the inter-war period is not at stake in this research.
+13 by Foucault in his last lectures, since the phenomena are indeed described as mutually constituted.
+The free exchange between the states, is reinforced, by national frameworks and national processes of subjectification.
+Although it is known that, despite the dream of a European free market space, two World Wars took place in the same territories only a century later the raising of naturalism/liberalism.
+But that specific shifting from the parliamentarian experiences of Europe in the inter-war period is not at stake in this research.
 The analysis of the origin of liberalism, as already remarked, is a conceptual and genealogical tool to understand how neoliberalism differs from it, and how "power's hold over life" changes together with the changes of technologies of production.

-According to Foucault, another important simultaneous phenomenon is represented by the shifting of the concept of Europe and its teleology: a common wealth through, again, free exchange.
-This is not to say that the nationalistic framework is retreated by Foucault in his last lectures.
-The phenomena are indeed described as mutually constituted.
-The free exchange between the states, is
+According to Foucault, another important simultaneous phenomenon is represented by the shifting of the concept of Europe and its teleology, which started to be represented as a matter of common wealth through, again, free exchange.
+This is not to say that the nationalistic framework is retreated